Illinois Star Centre

-Illinois Star Centre, formerly Illinois Centre Mall, was an enclosed shopping mall in Marion, Illinois, United States.
+Illinois Star Centre, formerly Illinois Centre Mall, was a shopping mall in Marion, Illinois, United States.
 Opened in 1991, it used to feature more than 60 stores.
 Its anchor stores include Dillard's and Target, with Target being the busiest.
 Previously there was a Sears anchor store, however it was closed in April 2018.
 Many of the mall's tenant stores have closed, with not a single store remaining in the food court.